-In Figure 8 we plot our results with the δ Scuti type variables compiled from Uytterhoeven et al. (2011) and Murphy et al. (2019) including the γ Doradus pulsators compiled from Kave et al. (1999).
-Henry et al. (2005), and Paunzen et al. (2020).
-The primary component is located on the Main Sequence of the instability strip.
-Because of the location of the components on the HRD we suspected that the primary or secondary component can be a pulsator like δ Scuti or γ Doradus, or a rotational variable.
-Based on the physical and frequency analysis parameters discussed in the previous section we cannot strictly figure out which of the components shows a small amplitude periodic variation.
+In Fig.8 we plot our results with the δ Scuti type variables compiled from Uytterhoeven et al. (2011) and Murphy et al. (2019) including the γ Doradus pulsators compiled from Kaye et al. (1999), Henry et al. (2005), and Paunzen et al. (2020).
+The primary component located on the Main Sequence is the instability strip.
+Because of the location of the components on the HRD we suspected that the primary or secondary component can be a pulsator like δ Scuti, γ Doradus or rotational variable.
+Based on their physical and frequency analysis parameters and discussion made in the previous section we cannot strictly figure out which of the component shows small amplitude periodic variation.
 As a result, the secondary component can be a GDOR type pulsator or the A2-type component can be a rotating variable.
-Because most of GDOR type pulsators show multiperiod variations (Zhou 2015; Paunzen et al. 2020; Takata et al. 2020; Henry et al. 2005) and since we see only one for DT Cam, we accepted that the primary component is a rotating variable.
+Because of most of GDOR type pulsators shows multi-period variations (Zhou 2015; Paunzen et al. 2020; Takata et al. 2020; Henry et al. 2005) and we see only one for DT Cam we accepted that the primary component is a rotating variable.

-The number of eclipsing binaries with a pre-main sequence component whose absolute parameters are determined is very small.
+The number of eclipsing binaries with a pre-main sequence component whose absolute parameters are determined is very rare.
 In this sense we think that the system will make an important contribution for the understanding of stellar structure and evolution.

-In Figure 9 we plot our results in the mass-radius diagram given by Torres et al. (2010).
-The primary component seems to have a small radius and low luminosity.
+In Fig.9 we plot our results in the mass-radius diagram given by Torres et al. (2010).
+The primary component seems to have small radius and low luminosity.
 Most likely, the primary component has a very fast rotating core, as in the EK Cep system investigated by Yıldız (2003).

-As obtained in § 4 the out-of-eclipse variations are mostly related to the orbital frequency, except for the low amplitude periodic variation with a period of 0.60597 days.
+As obtained in section 4 the out of eclipse variations are mostly related with the orbital frequency, except the low amplitude periodic variation with a period of 0.60597 days.
 It is not possible to say whether these small-amplitude periodic variations are caused by one or both components.
-If the periodic variation of 0.60597 days is caused by rotation of the primary component we can say that system is not synchronized.
+If the periodic variation of 0.60597 days is caused by the rotation of the primary component we can say that system is not synchronized.